 Why the odd name for the website?
 Is it really named after you, or the other way around?
 Where did this name come from?
 What IS a FishDuck?
-How did this unusual website with twenty people on staff really begin-and why?
+How did this unusual all-volunteer website with tons of people on staff really begin-and why?
 And stop giving away all of Oregon’s secrets, aren’t you helping the opponents?

-All of these are the usual questions that I’ve fielded in these first eight months of FishDuck.com’s existence, so let’s have some entertainment from their true answers, as I couldn’t make some of this stuff up!
+All of these are the usual questions that I’ve fielded in FishDuck.com‘s existence, so let’s have some entertainment from their true answers, as I couldn’t make some of this stuff up!

 What is a FishDuck?
-Well, it is not the mythical creature we see above, although it IS a pretty interesting rendition of what one could look like.
-No, the answer is much more prosaic than that.
+Well, it is not the mythical creature, but the answer is much more prosaic than that.
 When internet messageboards began for college teams–Oregon had theirs begin as well–the first major one emerging was Duck74, or what later became E-Duck of the national network by Scout.com.

 Steve Summers of Duck74/eDuck began a place for us intense Oregon fans to discuss the football subjects of the day…and to do so you had to register your actual name and create a “handle” that you would be identified by on the board, as all boards or forums do today.